The Bankrate promise

 Car ownership isn’t without its downsides.

 - Higher monthly payments.
 When you buy a car, you will probably spend more each month.
-For example, the average monthly payment for those who bought a Honda Civic was $518 — $111 more than an average monthly payment for leasing it, according to Experian’s State of the Market report for the first quarter of 2023.
+For example, the average monthly payment for those who bought a Honda Civic was $531 — $115 more than an average monthly payment for leasing it, according to Experian’s State of the Automotive Finance Market report for the third quarter of 2023.

 - A bigger down payment is required.
 If you put more money down, you can reduce the amount you need to borrow and — by extension — those monthly payments, but it will take a bigger chunk of your savings.

 - Long-term maintenance costs.
 Lastly, owning a car means paying to fix it when something breaks.
-The warranty may cover some things, but once that runs out, you’ll be fully responsible.
+The warranty may cover some things, but you’ll be fully responsible once that runs out.

 Whether you choose to lease or buy a car, it’s important to remember a few key factors.